WebAssembly/binaryen/README.md

      Binaryen IR is more structured than WebAssembly as noted earlier).
 Note that Binaryen does support unreachable code in .wat text files, since as we saw Binaryen only supports s-expressions there, which are structured.
+   * Binaryen supports a `stringref` type.
+This is similar to the currently- frozen [stringref proposal], with the difference that the string type is a subtype of `externref` rather than `anyref`.
+Doing so allows toolchains to emit code in a form that uses [js string builtins] which Binaryen can then "lift" into stringref in its internal IR, optimize (for example, a concatenation of "a" and "b" can be optimized at compile time to "ab"), and then "lower" that into js string builtins once more.
  * Blocks
    * Binaryen IR has only one node that contains a variable-length list of
      operands: the block.
 WebAssembly on the other hand allows lists in loops,